BigBIueWhale/ubuntu_patch_unattended_access/README.md

 * **Missing deps:** Re-run Section 2; then `meson setup build --wipe --prefix=/usr --buildtype=release && ninja -C build`.
 * **Portal logs:** `journalctl --user -u xdg-desktop-portal-gnome -u xdg-desktop-portal -b --no-pager` to inspect startup and requests.
 * **App still prompts:** Confirm the request goes through **xdg-desktop-portal** (visible in logs) and that the GNOME backend is in use (not KDE/wlr).
+* **RustDesk still prompts:** Confirm the request uses the ScreenCast portal path (check logs for "ScreenCast" mentions) and that the first monitor is auto-selected (via screencastwidget patch).
+Ensure the GNOME backend is active.
 * **“Backup already exists” error:** The patcher refuses to overwrite existing backups.
 Move/rename `src/*.c.bak` files and re-run.
 * **Never require interaction guarantee:** Ensure your `remotedesktopdialog.c` contains both the mapped hook and the idle fallback, and that `auto_share_response(...)` sets `dialog->is_screen_cast_sources_selected = TRUE;`.